Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   - using the effective linear transform
     (`CD`, or `diag(CDELT1, CDELT2) * PC`) together with the native `CRLN-CEA / CRLT-CEA` axis semantics
+  - headers with an explicit `CUNIT2` are passed to Astropy unchanged
+  - the supported normalized missing-unit convention is canonicalized to an equivalent degree-valued second row before constructing the Astropy WCS
 - inverse `CEA`
   - plane -> world lon/lat, checked by the same round-trip strategy